davidarrieta/dotfiles/README.md

 <br>

-## Ok, your dotfiles are nice but i want to learn from other people; Where can i get other dotfiles?
+## "Hey dude your dotfiles are great but I want to learn from other people too"

 Here you will find A LOT of other people's dotfiles:
 * [Dotfiles.github.io](http://dotfiles.github.io/)